 But that’s not all – beneath the fun topping is a moist, delicious chocolate cake that’s so easy to make, it will become your go-to recipe!

 I wish I could say I came up with this amazing idea all by myself, but I’d be lying.
 I saw a similar cake being sold in a local supermarket and just knew I had to come up with a homemade version!

 I know it looks like a lot of work, but it really isn’t as bad as it seems.
 My chocolate cake recipe is super simple to make.
 You literally just throw the ingredients into a food processor (or mixer) and wiz it together.
 I also chose simple decorations for the icing because the topping is a bit more involved.
 All I did was run a fork down the side to make ridges.
 I made my own chocolate shavings, but you can buy them store-bought to save time.
 I recommend using dark chocolate as it’s not too sweet.
 You want the cake to look fantastic, but you also want it to taste good too.
 Using milk chocolate will make it way too sweet.

 I knew my biggest challenge for this cake would be how to make the hollow chocolate topping.
 I looked into several options and decided rather than buy a silicone mold I may not use again, the chocolate balloon bowls would be the way to go.
 You can watch a video here on how it’s done.
 Just take it from me – make sure you allow the balloon to cool enough before starting or your kitchen will end up looking like this…

 And you will end up like this (notice my tank top got the bulk of the mess)…

-Now back to making the balloon bowl – I started with looking for a heat proof blow that was a good size for the cake by placing it on top if the cake pan I was using.
+Now back to making the balloon bowl – I started with looking for a heatproof bowl that was a good size for the cake by placing it on top of the cake pan I was using.
 Then I blew up the balloon to fit into the bowl with enough room to move it around.

 Like I said before, making the cake was a cinch.
 I just threw all the ingredients into the food processor and whizzed it up to make the batter.